How to Elope at Artist Point in 2026: A No-Fluff Guide

-Using my years of experience photographing elopements in this area, I’m here to walk you through how to elope at Artist Point step by step.
-Whether you’re looking for specific ceremony locations, want to know what crowds are really like, or want to see what a real Artist Point elopement looks like, this guide covers it all.
+Using my years of experience photographing elopements in the North Cascades, I’m here to walk you through how to plan an Artist Point elopement in this step-by-step, no fluff guide.
+Whether you’re looking for specific ceremony locations, want to know what crowds are really like, or want to see a real-life elopement I photographed here in August, this guide will cover it all.

-Artist Point, while it technically is a single spot, is also a collection of overlooks, trails, and lakes within the Mount Baker–Snoqualmie National Forest.
-Most elopements take place either directly near the Artist Point parking area or along short, easily accessible trails nearby.
-These are the 4 best ceremony spots at Artist Point.
+Artist Point, while it technically is a single spot, is very close to a variety of different overlooks, trails, and lakes within the Mount Baker–Snoqualmie National Forest.
+Most elopements take place either directly near the parking lot or along short, easily accessible trails nearby.

 Artist Point, also known as Huntoon Point, is exactly what most couples picture when they think of an Artist Point elopement.
 This is the most popular ceremony location in the area and for good reason.
 The mountain views, ridgelines, and famous water reflections make it one of the most photographed spots in the North Cascades.
 Along the trail, you’ll find several ceremony-friendly pull-offs and overlooks that can accommodate larger groups.